duderstadt-lab/mars-docs/docs/image/DoGFilterProperties.md

 output = ij.op().run("dog", image, smaller, bigger)
 ```
-Generate an output table of x profiles for a range of DoG radii given starting and ending x and y coordinates:
+Generate an output table of x profiles for a range of DoG radii given starting and ending x and y coordinates.
+For this to work properly please first convert your image to 32-bit using Image>Type>32-bit, save and reopen that image before performing this test:

 ```groovy
 #@ Img image